Teradata/stacki-wiki/Home.md

 Long before devops and webscale we were building world class supercomputers made from simple Linux boxes.
 The hardware was cheap, but the complexity at scale killed us.
 So we help create the [Rocks](http://www.rocksclusters.org) toolkit to automate the deployment of high performance computing clusters.
-Along the way co-founders, developers, and users of Rocks started StackIQ to build upon the Rocks software and make it appropriate for the enteprise.
+Along the way we co-founders, developers, and users of Rocks started [StackIQ](http://www.stackiq.com) to build upon the Rocks software and make it appropriate for the enteprise.
 The lessons we've learned from large scale HPC and enterprise computing are now yours as part of stacki.

 stacki is released as opensource with a combination of licenses.
-StackIQ forked the Rocks project source code in 2010 but maintains the original copyright on this code.
+StackIQ forked the Rocks project source code in 2010 and maintains the original copyright on this code.
 As such the two primary licenses are for [stacki](stacki-License) and [Rocks](Rocks-license) source, both are based on the traditional BSD attribution license. stacki also includes several third party opensource packages each with their own copyrights.
-Details on this are found in the source tree.
+Details on these are found in the [source tree](https://github.com/StackIQ/stacki).

 ## Linux

-stacki currently supports RedHat and variants.
+stacki supports RedHat and its variants.
-We general develop on CentOS but we always test on RHEL to give you the choice on what level of OS support you require.
+We general develop on CentOS but we always test on RHEL to give you the choice of platform